eth-protocol-fellows/protocol-studies/docs/wiki/EL/el-specs.md

 \end{cases}
 $$

-- Here if the Operation is $ JUMP$, the $ J_{JUMP}$ function will set the program counter to the value at the top of the stack.
+- Here if the Operation is $JUMP$, the $J_{JUMP}$ function will set the program counter to the value at the top of the stack.
-- For $ JUMP1$ operations, the $ J_{JUMP1}$ function sets the program counter to the value at the top of the stack only if the adjacent value in the stack is not 0.
+- For $JUMP1$ operations, the $J_{JUMP1}$ function sets the program counter to the value at the top of the stack only if the adjacent value in the stack is not 0.
 Otherwise, it increases the program counter by 1.
-If the current operation is neither $ JUMP$ nor $ JUMP1$, the program counter will be incremented by the NextValidInstruction function.
+If the current operation is neither $JUMP$ nor $JUMP1$, the program counter will be incremented by the NextValidInstruction function.

 The NextValidInstruction function determines that if the current operation is within the range of all PUSH operations, we increment the program counter to the byte immediately following the current operation byte, accounting for the data associated with the operation.
 This data can range from 1 to 32 bytes, depending on the specific PUSH operation.
 If the operation is not a PUSH operation, we simply increment the program counter by 1, advancing to the next byte of the code.
 This process highlights that PUSH instructions are responsible for loading data onto the stack from the code.

 When the program counter executes a jump operation, it must target a valid jump destination.
-The $ ValidJumpDestinations_{D}$ function specifies the set of all valid jump destinations.
+The $ValidJumpDestinations_{D}$ function specifies the set of all valid jump destinations.

 $$
 ValidJumpDestinations_{D}(byteCode) \equiv \\